 In one study, rats that consumed coconut water had reductions in blood cholesterol and triglycerides.
 They also experienced significant decreases in liver fat (15).

-The same researchers conducted another study in which rats were fed a similar diet and treated with the same dosage (4 ml/100 g of body weight) of coconut water.
+In another study, the same researchers fed rats a similar diet supplemented with the same dosage (4 ml per 100 grams of body weight) of coconut water.

-However, it's important to note that this was a very large dose.
-In human terms, it would be equivalent to a 150 lb (68 kg) person consuming 91 oz (2.7 liters) of coconut water per day.
+Keep in mind that this was a very high dose.
+In human terms, it would be equivalent to a 150-pound (68-kg) person consuming 91 ounces (2.7 liters) of coconut water per day.

 Nevertheless, the finding that it reduced cholesterol as effectively as a statin drug is very impressive and should be further investigated.

-One small study gave coconut water to people with high blood pressure.
-71% experienced significant improvements to systolic blood pressure, which is the higher number of a blood pressure reading (17).
+In one small study in people with high blood pressure, coconut water improved systolic blood pressure (the higher number of a blood pressure reading) in 71% of participants (17).

-What's more, one animal study found that coconut water has anti-thrombotic activity, which means it should help prevent the formation of blood clots (8).
+What's more, one animal study found that coconut water has anti-thrombotic activity, which means it may prevent the formation of blood clots (8).

-Bottom Line: Coconut water may help lower blood pressure and potentially decrease the risk of blood clots forming in the arteries.
+Summary Coconut water may help lower blood pressure and potentially decrease the risk of blood clots forming in your arteries.

 Coconut water may be the perfect beverage for restoring hydration and replenishing electrolytes lost during exercise.

-Electrolytes are minerals that play several important roles in the body, including maintaining proper fluid balance.
+Electrolytes are minerals that play several important roles in your body, including maintaining proper fluid balance.

 However, another study comparing high-electrolyte beverages found that coconut water tended to cause the most bloating and stomach upset (22).